 The trunk is the central source code that is used for continuous and ongoing development.
 Trunk builds contain the very latest bleeding-edge changes and updates.
-However, the trunk can also be very unstable at times, so it's good to ask around before using trunk builds.
+The trunk can be very unstable at times, so it's good to ask around before using trunk builds.

 What is a branch?

 Branches are "forks" in the code, split from the trunk and destined to become end-user releases.
 At conception, a branch contains everything that the trunk contains, but from that point onwards, only certain fixes or changes will be accepted.
 Therefore, over time, the branch becomes more stable.

 Why branch?
 Wouldn't it be better to have everyone working towards a release?

 Many developers prefer to work on areas of the code which are too risky to change when approaching a release.
 Some of their changes may also take months to test and implement correctly.
 Their changes will be made to the trunk so that they don't delay the release and will be picked up in future branches.